nervosnetwork/ckb/rpc/README.md

 ### Type `CellOutput`

-The fields of a output cell except the cell data.
+The fields of an output cell except the cell data.

 #### Examples